hanerkoca/How-to-use-Fibrous-SDK/chapters/Account.md

 node accountBalance.js
 ```

-As a result you should see like below:
+As a result you should see like below:<br>

-Getting token prices...
+Getting token prices...<br>
-eth, Amount of: 33.74372843924649 USD
+eth, Amount of: 33.74372843924649 USD<br>
-usdc, Amount of: 0 USD
+usdc, Amount of: 0 USD<br>
-USDT, Amount of: 314.162102165808 USD
+USDT, Amount of: 314.162102165808 USD<br>
 dai, Amount of: 0 USD

 ---

-For an example of [Fibrous Bot](./chapters/Fibrous%Bot.md), please refer to the next step.
+For an example of [Fibrous Bot](/chapters/Fibrous%Bot.md), please refer to the next step.